-Class C Motorhomes or mini motorhomes are the most popular type of RVs because of its price range and passenger capacity.
-They are built on a truck or van chassis, have an attached cab and are cheaper than Class A and B RVs.
+Class C Motorhomes or mini motorhomes are the most popular type of RVs because of their price range and passenger capacity.
+They are built on a truck or van chassis, have an attached cab, and are cheaper than Class A and B RVs.

 Like Class A motorhomes, they can also tow small vehicles for day trips.
 Based on the available floor plan options, they cost anywhere between $43,000 to $200,000 USD.
 They’re perfect for families, occasional campers, and full-timers alike.

 Main Benefits of Owning a Class C Motorhome